Innisfallen

-Geography
+The island is best known where the Annals of Innisfallen were compiled, a medieval chronicle recording Irish history from late antiquity through the Middle Ages.
+The surviving ruins consist mainly of stone structures dating from the 10th to 12th centuries.

+Description

 Innisfallen is situated about the midway in Lough Leane, County Kerry.
 The island is some 21 acre in area, mostly wooded, with undulating hills and many slopes.
 It lies within the Killarney National Park.

-Access

-It is possible for tourists to visit the island during the summer months, with boats leaving from Ross Castle throughout the day.